saraswatpuneet/ipfs_latency_research/README.md

 Follow this perfect [tutorial](https://medium.com/pinata/how-to-deploy-an-ipfs-node-on-digital-ocean-c59b9e83098e) to setup ipfs node on digital ocean droplet.

+Note: The IPFS nodes were not configured to be gateways.

 ### Files to Pin

 Four files  named a, b, c and d with sizes 10MB, 50MB, 150MB and 420MB were pinned on the IPFS network.